 - There should be no conflict of interests.

-Simply put, Paid or fake review is a big no. Google wants only genuine reviews on Internet.
+Simply put, Paid or fake review is a big no. Google wants only genuine reviews on the Internet.
 There are many ways to get your product reviewed.
 For instance, if you own a consumer goods company, send one unit to a blogger.
 He will definitely review the product, leading to greater publicity about your product.

 A Word on Links from Press Releases:

 Google is very upfront about this issue.
-Their link schemes guidelines clearly states that links with optimized anchor text in press releases published on multiple sites breach their guidelines.
+Their link schemes guidelines clearly state that links with optimized anchor text in press releases published on multiple sites breach their guidelines.
 Thus, all the links in a PR must utilize nofollow.
 If these requirements are not fulfilled, your site rankings may fall.
 This is something that should be avoided at any cost.

 It is quite clear that Google is treating press releases as advertisements for a business.
 However, if anyone reads your press release, and decides to create a link to you, it does not require nofollow.
 So, should you still release press releases?
 Well, the answer is definitely a resonating yes.
 This is a great medium to inform the world about your services or products.
 Hopefully, other outlets will spread the word about your new offerings; hence, it is beneficial for your business.
 Still, you need to follow the guidelines discussed above.